 Aspiring urban farmers gain practical skills with OSU program

-Alumni of the program have contracted with OSU for small horticulture projects, landed a job at an organic farm, started a nonprofit farm at a high school, interned on farms and operated a small farm for restaurant sales.
+Nearly 30 of the 66 graduates so far have continued in the field of agriculture.
+Alumni have started small-scale operations, contracted with OSU for small horticulture projects, landed a job at an organic farm, started a nonprofit farm at a high school, interned on farms and operated a small farm for restaurant sales.

 Source: Weston Miller, horticulturist with the OSU Extension Service.